QuantEcon/lecture-python-intro/lectures/eigen_II.md

 5. There exists no other positive eigenvector associated with the dominant eigenvalue.
 6. The inequality $|\lambda| < r(B)$ holds for all eigenvalues $\lambda$ of $B$ distinct from the dominant eigenvalue.

-Furthermore, we can verify the convergence property (7) of the theorem:
+Furthermore, we can verify the convergence property (7) of the theorem on the following examples:

 ```{code-cell} ipython3
 def compute_perron_projection(M):